 Unless you're exercising for an hour or more, you don't need to eat more calories or eat special foods for energy.
 A balanced diet will give most people the energy they need for physical activity.

-Have a healthy snack like an apple, a whole-wheat bagel, or a handful of baby carrots if you're running low on energy.
+Have a healthy snack.
+Try an apple, a whole-wheat bagel, or a handful of baby carrots if you're running low on energy.
 Nutrition bars are convenient, but be sure to read the label.
 They can be high in calories.

-Many people do not drink enough fluids to balance the loss from sweating from physical activity.
+It's important to drink enough fluids to balance the loss from sweating from exercise.
 To protect yourself from dehydration:

 Drink plenty of water before, during, and after you are active.
 This is very important when it's hot out and when you do intense exercise.

-Use a sports drink, such as Gatorade or Powerade, if you will be exercising for longer than 1 hour, and try to drink it at least every 15 to 20 minutes.
+Use a sports drink, such as Gatorade or Powerade, if you plan to exercise for longer than 1 hour.
+Try to drink it at least every 15 to 20 minutes.

 Avoid drinks with alcohol.